Reactions to the War in Afghanistan (2001–2021): Development of public opinion

 In a 47-nation June 2007 survey of global public opinion, the Pew Global Attitudes Project found international opposition to the war.
 Out of the 47 countries surveyed, 4 had a majority that favored keeping foreign troops: the US (50%), Israel (59%), Ghana (50%), and Kenya (60%).
 In 41, pluralities wanted NATO troops out as soon as possible.
 In 32 out of 47, clear majorities wanted war over as soon as possible.
 Majorities in 7 out of 12 NATO member countries said troops should be withdrawn as soon as possible.

 A 24-nation Pew Global Attitudes survey in June 2008 similarly found that majorities or pluralities in 21 of 24 countries want the US and NATO to remove their troops from Afghanistan as soon as possible.
 Only in three out of the 24 countries—the US (50%), Australia (60%), and Britain (48%)—did public opinion lean more toward keeping troops there until the situation has stabilized.

 Following that June 2008 global survey, however, public opinion in Australia and Britain diverged from that in the US.
 A majority of Australians and Britons now want their troops home.
 A September 2008 poll found that 56% of Australians opposed continuation of their country's military involvement.
 A November 2008 poll found that 68% of Britons wanted their troops withdrawn within the next 12 months.

 In the US, a September 2008 Pew survey found that 61% of Americans wanted US troops to stay until the situation has stabilized, while 33% wanted them removed as soon as possible.
 Public opinion was divided over Afghan troop requests: a majority of Americans continued to see a rationale for the use of military force in Afghanistan.
 A slight plurality of Americans favored troop increases, with 42%–47% favoring some troop increases, 39%–44% wanting reduction, and 7–9% wanting no changes.
 Just 29% of Democrats favored troop increases while 57% wanted to begin reducing troops.
 Only 36% of Americans approved of Obama's handling of Afghanistan, including 19% of Republicans, 31% of independents, and 54% of Democrats.

 In a December 2009 Pew Research Center poll, only 32% of Americans favored increasing US troops in Afghanistan, while 40% favored decreasing them.
 Almost half of Americans, 49%, believed that the US should "mind its own business" internationally and let other countries get along the best they can.
 That figure was an increase from 30% who said that in December 2002.

 An April 2011 Pew Research Center poll showed little change in American views, with about 50% saying that the effort was going very well or fairly well and only 44% supporting NATO troop presence in Afghanistan.

+Today, about 43 percent of Americans believe the war in Afghanistan was a mistake.